 If you were not admitted at all and disagree with this decision, you may write a letter of appeal to the admissions committee.
 The letter should detail why you feel the semester of application is the best time for you to study away and should include information about how or why you haven't met the admissions criteria.
 Letters of appeal can be directed to firstname.lastname@example.org.

 A: Not every student who is offered admission will accept the invitation to study away, and NYU Global Programs uses historical data to determine the appropriate number of admission offers they can make to yield a class.
 While they’re pretty good at anticipating how many students will confirm, if students behave differently and more students confirm than they expect, there is a chance that admitted students confirming later in the process may be placed on a waitlist.
 If you are sure that you intend to study away, you should confirm as soon as possible after receiving the acceptance email.

-A: If you have already applied, been admitted, or confirmed to study away for an upcoming term and wish to switch programs, you should submit NYU Global's program change request form on this page.
+A: If you have already applied, been admitted, or confirmed to study away for an upcoming term and wish to switch programs, you should submit NYU Global's program change request form.
 Change requests will be reviewed on a space available basis.

-Students who have previously confirmed their intent to enroll in study away (meaning they've accepted their offer of admission through Albert) but who have decided to cancel their enrollment, should submit NYU Global's cancellation request form on this page.
+Students who have previously confirmed their intent to enroll in study away (meaning they've accepted their offer of admission through Albert) but who have decided to cancel their enrollment, should submit NYU Global's cancellation request form.